EspressoAdvice.comUpdated April 2026

 For most home baristas, roast level has more impact on espresso quality than origin.
 Medium to medium-dark roasts work best for several reasons.

 Light roasts retain more of the bean's origin character, which sounds desirable until you taste them as espresso.
+Our sour vs bitter troubleshooting guide explains the extraction science behind this.
 The high acidity typical of light roasts becomes amplified, often tasting sour, thin, or aggressively bright.
 Light roasts also require finer grinding and higher extraction temperatures to avoid under-extraction, pushing the limits of most home equipment.
 Some specialty cafes pull excellent light roast espresso, but they're using commercial machines with precise temperature control and significant expertise.

 Dark roasts go the opposite direction.
 They're forgiving and easy to extract, with low acidity and heavy body.
 But the roasting process has burned off most origin character, leaving primarily "roasty" flavours.
 Very dark roasts taste burnt, ashy, or hollow.
 Traditional Italian-style espresso uses dark roasts, which is why so much cafe espresso tastes similar regardless of what beans they claim to use.